toggledbits/Emby/README.md

 #### RunDiscovery

 The `RunDiscovery` action starts a UDP discovery job.
 It returns no values and reports no results.
+If new servers are discovered, child devices are added for them, and Luup will reload.

 #### DiscoverIP

 The `DiscoverIP` action takes a single parameter: `IPAddress`.
 The plugin will attempt to contact the Emby server at the given IP address and register it, if it is valid.
+This is an alternative to UDP discovery, which is not supported currently on openLuup.

 ### Emby Server Actions

-The actions for servers live in the `urn:toggledbits-com:serviceId:EmbyServer1` service.
+The actions for servers live in the `urn:toggledbits-com:serviceId:EmbyServer1` service and apply to Emby server devices.

 #### Authenticate

-The `Authenticate` action either logs in and asks the server to generate an API key, or assigns a user-created API key to the server device.
+The `Authenticate` action either logs in with a given username and password (using parameters `Username` and `Password`) and has the server generate an API key, or assigns a user-created API key (provided in the `APIKey` parameter) to the server device.

-To log in as a user, create a username and password on your Emby server for the plugin to use, or use an existing username.
-To create an API key, you go to the "Security" tab in the Emby server's web interface, and generate an API key.
+To log in as a user, you can create a username and password on your Emby server for the plugin to use, or use an existing username.
+To create an API key, you go to the "Security" tab in the Emby server's web interface.

 Login or key assignment only needs to be done once.
 The key is valid until revoked, so future connections by the plugin to the server can use the existing key until you revoke it (or change/delete the username/password).

 #### Inventory

 The `Inventory` action causes the plugin to re-inventory the Emby server and find new active sessions.
-By default, inventory is only done at startup.
+By default, inventory is only done at Luup startup.
 Because sessions are Luup child devices, creating them requires a Luup reload, so calling this action will not return if a new client session is found and added.

+Startup inventory can be disable by setting the `StartupInventory` state variable to 0.

 ### Emby Session Actions

 Most users will be primarily interested in manipulating sessions.
 This is where you can have your home theater PC pause and display a message when the doorbell rings, or launch a playlist as part of a scene.

 In addition to the actions defined by its own service (described below), sessions implement the following actions of other services:
-* In `urn:micasaverde-com:serviceId:MediaNavigation1`:
+* In `urn:micasaverde-com:serviceId:MediaNavigation1`
-  * The `Pause` action will pause play, and the `Play` action will resume play.
+  * The `Pause` action will pause play, and the `Play` action will resume play previously paused.
 Note that current Emby versions to not have the media queue of the clients available through the API, so the `Play` action cannot be used to resume playing after issuing a `Stop` action to a session.
   * The `Stop` action will stop (completely) whatever media is playing on the client.
 There is no resume function, currently (see comment above).
   * The `SkipDown` and `SkipUp` actions go to the next and previous, respectively, items in the session's queue.
-The 'ChapterDown` and `ChapterUp` actions are synonyms for `SkipUp` and `SkipDown` respectively.
-Note the (intentional) up/down reversal here. `ChapterDown` means previous because "down" in chapter context means reduce the current chapter number, while `SkipDown` means "next" because its perspective is that of a playlist, where moving down the list means going to the next item.
+The `ChapterDown` and `ChapterUp` actions are synonyms for `SkipUp` and `SkipDown` respectively.
+Note the (intentional) up/down reversal here. `ChapterDown` means previous because "down" in chapter context means reduce the current chapter number, while `SkipDown` means "next" because its perspective is that of a playlist, where moving "down" the list means going to the next item.
 Also, see the description of "SmartSkip" above.
-* In service `urn:micasaverde-com:serviceId:Volume1`:
+* In service `urn:micasaverde-com:serviceId:Volume1`
   * Actions `Up` and `Down` raise and lower (respectively) the volume of the Emby client.
 These actions take no parameters.
-Note that this does not necessarily mean the volume level of the device.
-It is possible for the client to be at 100% volume, while the device on which the client is playing is muted (e.g. Android).
-Emby has no control of the device volume.
-Since clients can be implemented by third parties, not all of them follow the Emby specs exactly, or do sensible things with volume.
-For example, the Android client raises and lowers volume in 1% increments, which is not terribly useful.
-To get better control on clients with poor semantics, see the "SmartVolume" feature description, above.
-For direct setting of volume, you can use the `SetVolume` action in the `urn:toggledbits-com:serviceId:EmbySession1` service (described below).
+Note that this often controls the volume level of the Emby *client* and not that of the *device* on which the client is running.
+It is possible for the client to be at 100% volume, while the device (e.g. Android phone or tablet) is muted at the system level.
+Emby may not have control of the device volume.
+Also, see the discussion of "SmartVolume" above under "Special Features".
+To set an absolute volume level, you can use the `SetVolume` action in the `urn:toggledbits-com:serviceId:EmbySession1` service (described below).
   * Action `Mute` mutes or unmutes the client (toggles).
 The current muting state can be found by examining the `Mute` state variable for the session in this Volume1 service).

 The following are the actions defined for sessions by the `urn:toggledbits-com:serviceId:EmbySession1` service: